jedimatt42/TI-99-usb-keys/README.md

 ## Issues

 Serial debugging causes key repeat.
-Serial debugging off, and things are good.
+With serial debugging off, things are good.
 The builtin usb port on the Teensy competes with the interrupts too heavily.

-Haven't mapped pgup and pgdn yet.

 Holding modifiers is not recognized.